John Alite: Later life

 Alite later became a youth motivational speaker on avoiding crime.
 He co-wrote four books, Gotti's Rules (2015), Darkest Hour (2018), Prison Rules (2019), and Mafia International (2021).
 In March 2015, he appeared in The Mafia with Trevor McDonald.
-In July 2020, he appeared in the Fear City: New York vs The Mafia Netflix docuseries.
-On March 25, 2020, he started his own podcast, Mafia Truths with John Alite.
+In July 2020, he appeared in the Netflix docuseries Fear City: New York vs the Mafia.
+In March, 2020, he started his own podcast, Mafia Truths with John Alite.
 In September 2021, Alite was the subject of an episode of National Geographic's Locked Up Abroad.

-Later, he featured in a Gamology react video on Hitman 3 where he provided commentary on the game and how it compared to his exploits as a former hitman.
-A popular online meme emerged from his quote, "Yeah, that's what I woulda did" during this video.
+Alite's first wife was Carol, and his second wife was Claudia DiPippa; he has five children.
+One of his daughters, Chelsea, died at the age of 20 when she unknowingly took a fake, pressed Percocet laced with fentanyl, causing a fatal overdose.

 In 2025, Alite, by then a resident of Englishtown, New Jersey, was appointed to fill a vacant seat on the borough's council.
 He is a Republican.

+On June 19, 2026, Alite was arrested.
+The New Jersey Attorney General charged Alite with corporate misconduct, extortion, and other crimes.